darode1/ml-project-2-sms-project/README.md

 To reproduce this model:
 * Open RNN_LSTM.ipynb notebook
-* Replace train_path variable by the path of "train_set_augmented.parquet", and the test path by "test_set.parquet".
+* Replace train_path variable by the path for "train_set_augmented.parquet", and the test path by "test_set.parquet".
 * Run the notebook, the test accuracy will be printed in the last cell.